-Do you have a child who’s interested in exploring a career in aviation?
+Do you have a teen who’s interested in exploring a career in aviation?
 If so, they’re in for a real treat.
 The aviation industry is exciting, ever-changing, and full of exceptional career opportunities.

 Big Benefits of a Career in Aviation

 While movies such as ‘Top Gun’ have romanticized aviation careers to some degree, the truth is that jobs in the aviation sector do come with many benefits.
 Let’s take a look at some of the most popular ones so you can see if pursuing such a career is a great idea.